phalpern/WG21-halpern/vector-execution-models.md

 ==========

-When trying to define portable C and C++ constructs to enable a programmer to write loops that take advantage simd-parallel hardware, we at Intel have, until now, tried to promote a model similar to that used for enabling task-parallel (multicore) loops.
+When trying to define portable C and C++ constructs to enable a programmer to write loops that take advantage of simd-parallel hardware, we at Intel have, until now, tried to promote a model similar to that used for enabling task-parallel (multicore) loops.
 In Robert Geva and Clark Nelson's proposal to the C++ standards committee, [N3831][], a vector-parallel loop is